- Disabilities & the Disabled

 ***Disabled vets, disabled from birth injuries, or childhood illnesses - THEY AREN'T OUR FAULT - WE NEED TO BE ABLE TO GIVE THEM OPPORTUNTIES TO GET OUT OF POVERTY.
 See the positives that they can offer and put them to work, doing just that!!
 Even those that have wealthy parents need to be able to find some sort of well being and purpose in their lives.
 It is our right to being a part of the human race.

-Some celebrities are touched by disabilities; Ashton Kutcher, who is Michael Kutcher's brother, was diagnosed with cerebral palsy before entering school.
+Some celebrities are touched by disabilities; such as actor Ashton Kutcher, who is Michael Kutcher's brother, was diagnosed with cerebral palsy before entering school.
 Despite the odds, Michael graduated from high school alongside his twin brother.
 In 2010, he began to follow his passion as a Cerebral Palsy advocate and supports Cerebral Palsy research and awareness for "Reaching For Stars."

 RJ Mitte is an American actor with mild cerebral palsy.
 He is best known for his role as Walter White Jr., on the television series, Breaking Bad.
 His personal talent manager stated: "It is RJ's diligence and attitude that has helped him overcome challenges in all areas of his life."